Can law enforcement develop and run malware? Can they use malware for monitoring?

-Encrochat was a company that offered custom phones that shipped encrypted end-to-end to each other.
+Encrochat was a company that offered custom phones that sent encrypted end-to-end messages to each other.
 Encrochat used a basic Android device.
-It would install its own software and of course remove the GPS, microphone and camera functionality to further lock down the devices.
+She installed her own software and of course removed the GPS, microphone and camera function to further lock the devices.

-Encrochat's phones had an emergency wipe feature where if a user entered a specific PIN it would wipe all that were stored on the device.
+Encrochat phones had the ability to delete in case of emergency, where if a user entered a specific PIN he deleted all the data stored on the device.
 The devices also ran two operating systems sitting side by side.
-One that looked innocent and another that contained users' most sensitive communications.
+One that seemed innocent and another that contained the most sensitive user communications.

 Motherboard said an Encrochat spokesman said the company was legitimate with customers in 140 countries and wanted to "provide the best technology on the market for a reliable and secure service for any organization or individual who wants to protect its information."